egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 I was aware of MAPE but I haven't use before to be honest.
 Let's look at it's definition:

 The mean absolute percentage error (MAPE), also known as mean absolute percentage deviation (MAPD), is a measure of prediction accuracy of a forecasting method in statistics.
-It usually expresses the **accuracy as a ratio** defined by the formula...(ref: https://en.wikipedia.org/wiki/Mean_absolute_percentage_error).
+It usually expresses the **accuracy as a ratio** defined by the formula...([source](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error)).
 Since what we are interested in is also percentage(ratio), using MAPE is the best choice.